smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 When the last application subscribed to certain button unregiteres SDL should send `UnsubscribeButton` request to HMI.

-When HMI send OnButtonPress notification, SDL should initiale sending onButtonPress notification to all subscribed applicaitons.
+When HMI send OnButtonPress notification, SDL should initiale sending onButtonPress notification to all subscribed applications.
 ### Resumption

 During Resumption SDL should restore all button subscriptions for application and send required SubscribeButton requests.
-In case if any existing applicaiton already subscribed to certain button, SDL should not send any requests to HMI and store subscription internaly.
+In case if any existing application already subscribed to certain button, SDL should not send any requests to HMI and store subscription internally.

 ## Potential downsides